constellationz/gruvbox-material-gtk/README.md

-# Materia Gruvbox
+# Gruvbox Material GTK

-Materia Gruvbox is a fork of [Materia Theme](https://github.com/nana-4/materia-theme) that flattens buttons, supporting GTK 2 and GTK 3.
+Gruvbox Material GTK is a fork of [Materia Theme](https://github.com/nana-4/materia-theme) that flattens buttons, supporting GTK 2 and GTK 3.

 ## Installation